caseyg/bylaws/README.md

 bylaws
 ======

+‎(╯°□°）╯︵ ┻━┻

+A lot of people have approached me up in arms about shutting up unless I've got a financial solution.
+I'm of the opinion that that financial solutions with any integrity at all will only happen in conjunction with other types of more important changes: systemic, rhetorical, technical.

+So here is something nerdy:

 This repository contains an archive of [Cooper Union](http://cooper.edu)'s Bylaws from 1996 - 2012.
 Having done nothing more than pull these documents together into a folder, they already highlight the sloppy and outmoded manner in which Cooper's administrators create, distribute, and archive information.

 Going forward I hope to use these documents as raw-material for experiments outlining best practices for living documents and content management systems that are transparent and accountable.